-- Study business in English in the heart of Europe for a summer.
+- Study business in English during the summer.

-The International Summer University at WU (ISUWU) is an intensive short-term program that provides students an excellent opportunity for international business education.
-Conducted by the Wirtschaftsuniversität Wien (Vienna University of Economics and Business or WU), students select courses of interest to them and can earn up to 4 KU credits during a three week session.
-The program is open to both undergraduate and graduate students and the program is conducted entirely in English.
+The International Summer University at WU (ISU WU) is an intensive short-term program that provides students an excellent opportunity for international business education.
+Conducted by the Wirtschaftsuniversität Wien (Vienna University of Economics and Business or WU), students select courses of interest and can earn up to 6 KU credits during a three week session.
+The program is open to both undergraduate and graduate students and is conducted entirely in English.
 Nearly 200 students from around the world participate each year and the program offers social and cultural activities designed to provide an unforgettable experience in the incredible city of Vienna.

 One of the best aspects of WU is the university’s location in Vienna.
 Vienna is a bustling capital city of just over 2 million people well-known for its high quality of life, great beauty, and cultural richness.
-Known as both the "City of Music" due to its musical heritage that includes many famous composers, as well as the "City of Dreams" because it was home of the world famous psycho-analyst Sigmund Freud, Vienna teems with fascinating culture, history, music, artwork, food, and architecture.
+Known as both the "City of Music" due to its musical heritage and the "City of Dreams" as home of the world famous psycho-analyst Sigmund Freud, Vienna teems with fascinating culture, history, music, artwork, food, and architecture.
 Vienna is also home to several important international organizations such as the Organization Petroleum Exporting Companies (OPEC) and UN offices.
 Austria’s standing in the world lends WU close ties to the surrounding corporate world and beyond.

 Wirtschaftsuniversität Wien (or WU) is one of KU's business exchange partners and has been ranked one of the best business schools in Europe.
 The university specializes in business and economics and has the largest student body in Europe, enrolling nearly 27,000 students each year.
 About one quarter of the student body is comprised of international students from more than 230 partner universities worldwide.